MarkusBauer/saarctf-gameserver/flag-submission-server/README.md

 Database
 --------
 This server needs the database layout from the `saarctf` gameserver.
+It does not initialize the database itself.